totol15/CTF-Writeups/SpookyCTF_2025/pwn_detonation.md

 From the source code, we can see that in `check_override()`, the flag will print if `strcmp(abort_code, "SAFE") != 0`, which basically means `abort_code` doesn't have "SAFE" stored in it.
 This means we need to figure out how to overwrite `abort_code`.

 Only one input is taken in the whole program, and that is in the function `accept_input(void)`.
 This function does `scanf("%s", countdown);`, which takes our input and overwrites whatever `countdown` originally was.
-Notice here that the format string here is `"%s"`, which means that this is likely a buffer overflow challenge.
+Notice here that the format specifier here is `"%s"`, which means that this is likely a buffer overflow challenge.

 We can scroll up a little and see that there are two variables `countdown` and `abort_code`, both being char[8] globals. `countdown` is initialized before `abort_code`, so we can take advantage of buffer overflow here to overwrite `abort_code` as well.